 Kayak Tug Wave Surfing

 Covid-19 Update: SBP is open to individual and small groups to 4 people.
-We’ll maintain a 6′ distance on shore and on-water, required mask use on shore.
+We’ll maintain a 6′ distance on shore and on-water, required mask use on shore if not vaccinated.
 All gear is always cleaned.

 Tug Surfing Class..